Computer Science (CS)

 CS 4328.
 Operating Systems.

 This course covers the principles of operating systems design.
-The covered topics include: process management, CPU scheduling algorithms, inter-process communication and synchronization, memory management, virtual machines and I/O device management.
-Prerequisites: CS 3339 and CS 3358 both with grades of "C" or better.
+The covered topics include: process management, CPU scheduling algorithms, inter-process communication and synchronization, memory management, virtual machines, and I/O device management.
+Prerequisite: CS 3339 and CS 3360 both with grades of "C" or better.

 Grade Mode: Standard Letter